xfanwu/hello_vidal/README.md

 ## Get a node inner text ##
 title = api.get_inner_text(type: 'package', id: 5355, node: 'title')
 ```

+## Todo

+- Get a product with aggregating information.
+- Get packages from a product.
+- Search a product/package by its cip13 code.

 More features are comming and welcome to fork.